martbetz/The-Promura-Project/FAQs.md

 For a few different reasons:

 1. The Auto-Promura 28mm C.P.
-Hi-Lux MC reviews on pentaxforums.com appears to have earned an excellent reputation
+Hi-Lux MC appears to have earned an excellent reputation
 2. The lens is very rare
 3. No one seems to know much about the lens or the manufacturer
 4. While researching the Auto-Promura 28mm C.P.
 Hi-Lux MC, I came accross the Auto-Promura 20mm C.P.
 Hi-Lux MC — and this lens is so rare that it's vertually extinct